Taxon Report

 Taxon Summary

 Spermolepis gigantea, commonly known as desert scaleseed, is a annual herb in the Apiaceae that is found in California and elsewhere.
 It occurs within Sonoran desert scrub, growing at elevations from 400 to 400 meters.
-Spermolepis gigantea is ranked 2B.1, Plants Rare, Threatened, or Endangered in California, But More Common Elsewhere; Seriously threatened in California.
+Spermolepis gigantea is ranked 1A, Plants Presumed Extirpated in California and Either Rare or Extinct Elsewhere.

 Classification